santtuniskanen/santtuniskanen/README.md

 <img align="right" src="https://github-readme-stats.vercel.app/api/top-langs/?username=santtuniskanen&hide_progress=true&theme=merko">
 <br clear="left">
 My interests reside in the world of DevOps and Backend Development.
 I like Linux and I like to live in the terminal.
-I'm currently writing a backend application with Golang, and I'm also in the process of learning how to run containerised workloads in **Kubernetes**.
+I'm currently writing a backend application with Golang, and I'm also in the process of learning how to run containerised workloads in <strong>Kubernetes</strong>.
 <br><br>
 If you happen to be a recruiter looking for new hires, feel free to message me on LinkedIn.